Zhaoyang-Chu/Zhaoyang-Chu.github.io/_pages/about.md

 -->

 # 🔥 News

+- *2025.05*: &nbsp;🎉 Our research on dynamic code knowledge synchronization for LLMs has been accepted by ICML 2025.
 - *2025.03*: &nbsp;🎉 Our SANER 2025 paper has been awarded the IEEE TCSE Distinguished Paper Award🏆!
 - *2025.01*: &nbsp;🎉 Our research on test generation benchmark for LLMs has been accepted by NAACL 2025 Findings.
 - *2024.12*: &nbsp;🎉 Our research on pre-trained code LLM selection for reuse has been accepted by SANER 2025.